Browser Compatibility: Anything modern.

 The parameter values that are chosen for the motor model are based on directly measured data that we have compiled from tests using a custom built dynamometer made for the task.

-Credits: Motor modeling, core simulator algorithms, and text by Justin Lemire-Elmore.
-The web application coding to make this into an awesome online app was done by the hard work of Zev Thompson and (more recently) Michael Vass.
+Credits: Motor modeling, algorithms, and GUI design by Justin Lemire-Elmore.
+The back-end web programming to make this into an awesome online app was started by Zev Thompson back in 2006 and significantly updated in more recent years by the hard work of Michael Vass and Adam Hynek.